Generalized saturation game: -saturation games

 Now we look at Max's strategy when he is the second player and $n=4k$ or $n=4k+1$.
 The game stops at the moment when the first cycle on at least $5$ vertices is made, showing that the score is at least $5$.

-While there is no cycle in the graph: \begin{enumerate} \item If there is a $P_i$ component, where $i \geq 5$, Max closes a $C_i$ and the game is over. \item If Mini plays an isolated $K_2$, Max does the same (because of the form of $n$). \item Else, if Mini plays in a component that is a $P_i$ ($i \ge 3$) after her move, Max adds one isolated edge to this path, making a $P_{i+2}$, or if there is no isolated edge he adds an isolated vertex, making a $P_{i+1}$. \end{enumerate}
+While there is no cycle in the graph: \begin{enumerate} \item If there is a $P_i$ component, where $i \geq 5$, Max closes a copy of $C_i$ and the game is over. \item If Mini plays an isolated $K_2$, Max does the same (because of the form of $n$). \item Else, if Mini plays in a component that is a copy of $P_i$ ($i \ge 3$) after her move, Max adds one isolated edge to this path, making a copy of $P_{i+2}$, or if there is no isolated edge he adds an isolated vertex, making a copy of $P_{i+1}$. \end{enumerate}

-When Max has to apply rule \ref{P5S33} for the first time, Mini has completed either a $P_3$ or a $P_4$ component.
-In case this component is a $P_3$, there has to be at least one isolated edge because the first round has been finished with two isolated edges.
-Otherwise, if the component is a $P_4$ there must be either an isolated edge or vertex.
+When Max has to apply rule \ref{P5S33} for the first time, Mini has completed either a copy of $P_3$ or a copy of $P_4$.
+In case this component is a copy of $P_3$, there has to be at least one isolated edge because the first round has been finished with two isolated edges.
+Otherwise, if the component is a copy of $P_4$ there must be either an isolated edge or vertex.
 Therefore, after this move of Max, there must be a $P_i$ component, where $i \geq 5$, so the game will be over in the next round with $s_2 \geq 5$.

 If the graph is matching and there is at most one isolated vertex, it must be Mini's turn (because of the condition for $n$).
-Therefore, Mini has to complete either a $P_3$ or $P_4$, and in his following move, Max completes a $P_i$ where $i \geq 5$, following rule \ref{P5S33}, so the game will be finished in the next round with $s_2 \geq 5$. \end{proof}
+Therefore, Mini has to complete either a copy of $P_3$ or a copy of $P_4$, and in his following move, Max completes a copy of $P_i$ where $i \geq 5$, following rule \ref{P5S33}, so the game will be finished in the next round with $s_2 \geq 5$. \end{proof}